stavis1/LipoCLEAN/README.md

-# MSDpostprocess: A machine learning based quality filter for lipid identifications from MS-Dial
+# MSDpostprocess: A machine learning based quality filter for lipid identifications from MS-DIAL

 ## Set up a local conda environment
 MSDPostprocess consists of a pair of python scripts, one for training and one for inference.
 The dependencies for these scripts are laid out in environments/MSDpostprocess.yml.